Reading time: 5 min.

 Hair transplants are usually requested by patients with male pattern baldness or female pattern hair loss, but they may also be suitable for other people who want to address an uneven or receding hairline.

 Scalp micropigmentation can create the illusion of a lower hairline without surgery.
-But this is only really effective if you intend to shave your head, or you also have it in conjunction with a hair transplant or forehead reduction surgery.
+However, this is only really effective if you intend to shave your head, or you also have it in conjunction with a hair transplant or forehead reduction surgery.

 Hairline lowering surgery vs hairline transplant